|Learn how to help people heal from discrimination and oppression.

 When people take a stand against injustice and oppression it can be a strong antidote to internalized oppression.
 Taking charge of an unjust situation and setting it right goes miles in healing people from the oppression and injustice they have endured over time.

-In the book The Montgomery Bus Boycott and the Women Who Started It: The Memoir of Jo Ann Gibson Robinson, Ms. Robinson talks about the sense of pride that she and others felt when determined and committed Blacks joined together for the bus boycott.
+In the book The Montgomery Bus Boycott and the Women Who Started It: The Memoir of Jo Ann Gibson Robinson, Ms. Robinson talks about the sense of pride that she and others felt when determined and committed Black people joined together for the bus boycott.

 When you notice internalized oppression operating in groups, point it out, and help the group change direction.